God's Hand in History

 Callisthenes, a relation and disciple of Aristotle, who accompanied Alexander the Great on his eastern expedition, was told by the priests of the temple of Belus in Babylon, that they had preserved a series of Chaldean astronomical calculations, which extended over a space of 1903 years before that time.
 Alexander conquered Babylon in 330 BC.
 These records therefore must have begun 2233 BC.

 Diodorus says that from Ninyas (son of Nimrod and Semiramus) to Sardanapalus, the Assyrian Empire continued 1360 years (Diodorus Siculus 2:77).
 Since Sardanapalus died in 745 BC, that would place Ninyas reign at 2105 BC.
-There were in fact two Assyrian Empires: Ninyas to Sardanapalus was the first.
-It was divided between Arbaces of Media and Belesis of Babylon; and from then till the destruction of Nineveh in 612 BC by Nabopolassar was the second.
+(There were in fact two Assyrian Empires: Ninyas to Sardanapalus was the first.
+It was divided between Arbaces of Media and Belesis of Babylon; and from then till the destruction of Nineveh in 612 BC by Nabopolassar was the second.)
+Diodorus Siculus and Cephalion and Ctesias affirm that the Assyrian Empire commenced 1000 years before the fall of Troy (1184 BC).
+That would be 2184 BC.

 Diodorus Siculus 1:29 says that after the time of Menes (Misraim) 52 (Egyptian) kings reigned a space of over 1400 years (actually 1370 years from Menes to Sesostris according to Sir John Marsham's tables of the Theban Kings) where nothing historically noteworthy occurred.
 That time period ended with Sesostris or Shishak raiding Jerusalem (2 Chr.
 12:9) in the fifth year of Rehoboam (926 BC) since Diodorus says Sesostris performed the most illustrious actions, far exceeding all before him (1:34).
 For Herodotus says "the other kings, they gave no account of their deeds, nor ... were in any degree of renown, except one, the last of them, Moeris" (2:100-104) -- who constructed a lake.
 Moeris was the immediate predecessor of Sesostris.
 Then Herodotus talks in detail about the conquests of Sesostris.
 Josephus agrees that Sesostris was Shishak (Antiq.
 8:4 p.368).